 Incidental aquifer recharge: The incidental recharge of aquifers occurring "as a result of water diversion and use that does not exceed the vested water right of water right holders is in the public interest."
 Idaho Code § 42-234(5)].
-Incidental recharge may be an important component of some aquifer water budgets.
+Incidental recharge ismay be an important component of some aquifer water budgets1, and should be maintained and encouraged consistent with state law.

-- Cooperate with public and private entities to develop, implement, and evaluate managed recharge projects. - Identify and propose changes to statutes, rules, and policies that will assist the development and implementation of managed recharge projects. - Identify river basins where the use of managed recharge projects should be evaluated as a potential strategy for addressing increased demand on water supplies. - Monitor and evaluate recharge projects to document effects on water supply and water quality. - Appoint an Aquifer Storage and Recovery Task Force.
+- Cooperate with public and private entities to develop, implement, and evaluate managed recharge projects. - Identify and propose changes to statutes, rules, and policies that will assist the development and implementation of managed recharge projects. - Identify river basins where the use of managed recharge projects should be evaluated as a potential strategy for addressing increased demand on water supplies. - Monitor and evaluate managed recharge projects to document effects. on water supply and water quality. - Measure, quantify, and assess the benefitsMonitor and evaluate-of incidental recharge projects to document effects.
+Appoint an Aquifer Storage and Recovery Task Force.

-- Managed recharge projects that optimize water supplies implemented. - Effects of managed recharge projects on water supply and water quality documented. - Aquifer Storage and Recovery Task Force recommendations submitted.
+- Managed recharge projects that optimize water supplies implemented. - Effects of managed recharge projects on water supply and water quality documented. - Benefits of incidental recharge documented.
+Aquifer Storage and Recovery Task Force recommendations submitted.